MaxMood96/enterprise-resources/azure_kubernetes_service/README.md

 ## Executing terraform

-After configuring `codecov.yml` and `terraform.tfvars` you are ready to execute terraform and create the stack following these steps:
+After configuring `codecov.yml` and `terraform.tfvars` you are ready to execute terraform in first the cluster folder and then in the k8s-config folder which will create the stack following these steps:

 1. Run `terraform init`.
 This will download the necessary provider modules and prepare your terraform environment for execution.
 [Terraform init](https://www.terraform.io/docs/commands/init.html)
-1. Create a plan: `terraform plan -out=plan.out`.
+2. Create a plan: `terraform plan -out=plan.out`.
 This checks the current state and saves an execution plan to `plan.out`.
 [Terraform plan](https://www.terraform.io/docs/commands/plan.html)
-1. If you're satisfied with the execution plan, apply it.  `terraform apply plan.out`.
+3. If you're satisfied with the execution plan, apply it.  `terraform apply plan.out`.
 This will begin creating your stack.
 [Terraform apply](https://www.terraform.io/docs/commands/apply.html)
-1. Wait... this will take a little while.
+4. Wait... this will take a little while.
 If everything goes well, you will see something like this:
      ```
      [...]